marsvillager/marsvillager.github.io/docs/index.md

 layout: home

 hero:
-  name: "Mars Village"
+  name: "Mars Villager"
-  text: "A VitePress Site"
+  text: "World of Double Flower"
-  tagline: My great project tagline
+  tagline: the quieter you become, the more you are able to hear
   actions:
     - theme: brand
       text: Markdown Examples